West Cliff, Bournemouth

 West Cliff is a suburb of Bournemouth, Dorset, England.
 West Cliff is south of Westbourne and east of Branksome in Poole.

 Politics

 West Cliff is part of the Bournemouth West constituency.

+Hotel

+The West Cliff Hotel received a £1.4million refurbishment in 2019.
+In August 2023, it was announced the hotel would be demolished for flats.

 Transport

 The area is served by the West Cliff Railway.